mrkaleArduinoLib/gbj_appbucket/README.md

 ## Fundamental functionality
 * The functionality is represented within this library by a class method called by an `Interuption Service Routine` (referred to as "ISR") usually in the main sketch at each tip of a GPIO pin of a microcontroller sensing a bucket's reed switch.
-* The library processes the bucket tips for detecting and evaluating a rainfall.
+* The library processes (counts) bucket tips for detecting and evaluating a rainfall.
 * A rainfall starts at the very first bucket tip after eventual previous rainfall, since recent boot of a microcontroller.
-* A rainfall finishes at the end of the particular time period since recent bucket tip, which is internally defaulted to 20 minutes.
-This time period can be changed externally by calling corresponding setter, e.g., from an IoT platform or mobile application.
+* A rainfall finishes at the end of the particular time period since recent bucket tip, which is considered as `Rainfall detection period`.
+This time period can be changed externally by corresponding [setter](#setDelay), e.g., from an IoT platform or mobile application.
 * Rain parameters are evaluated for a time period from the first bucket tip to the last one in a rainfall.